paymill/paymill-oxid-4.6/README.md

 Payment module for OXID Version 4.6.x

+# Introduced with version 2.7.0
+## PayFrame
+We’ve introduced a “payment form” option for easier compliance with PCI requirements.
+In addition to having a payment form directly integrated in your checkout page, you can use our embedded PayFrame solution to ensure that payment data never touches your website.
+PayFrame is enabled by default, but you can choose between both options in the plugin settings.
+Later this year, we’re bringing you the ability to customise the appearance and text content of the PayFrame version.
+To learn more about the benefits of PayFrame, please visit our [FAQ](https://www.paymill.com/en/faq/how-does-paymills-payframe-solution-work "FAQ").

+# Installation and Usage
 Download the module here: https://github.com/Paymill/paymill-oxid-4.6/archive/master.zip

 - Merge the content of the PAYMILL-OXID-Module directory with your OXID installation.